syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if the startDate or endDate arguments are not valid dates.
+&#35;VALUE! - occurs if the startDate or endDate arguments are not valid dates.

-#NUM! - occurs if the value of the supplied [basis] argument is less than 0 or greater than 4.
+&#35;NUM! - occurs if the value of the supplied [basis] argument is less than 0 or greater than 4.

 #### Example:

 ![C:/Users/ApoorvahR/Desktop/89.png](Calculate-functions_images/Calculate-functions_img179.png)

+_YEARFRAC_

 ### WORKDAY